 - Best Things to do in Nova Scotia – The Ultimate Travel Guide

-A big thanks to Tourism New Brunswick for helping us plan our first trip to New Brunswick offering superb suggestions.
+A big thanks to Tourism New Brunswick for helping us plan our first trip to New Brunswick and offering superb suggestions.
 We also want to shout out to Ingrid of Pivotsj.ca who helped us for more unique places in New Brunswick.
 Without the help of locals, we would never have explored so much of the province.